 In 2017, the Juvenile Diabetes Research Foundation (JDRF), a British diabetes research group, warned that, “Insulin pump manufacturers have stated that items which create a magnetic energy field around their surrounding area are not suitable for use by people using pumps.”

 To be safe, it you are near an induction stove, Dr. Mike Knapton of the British Heart Foundation states that, “Induction hobs do generate electromagnetic fields, so keep a distance of at least 60cm (2ft) between the stovetop and your pacemaker.”

 In view of this information, an electric or gas stove may be a better choice for seniors who have insulin pumps or cardiac devices like pacemakers.
 You can read more about gas stoves in our article, Can Gas Stoves Be Safe For The Elderly?

-If your or your senior parent have a pacemaker, implanted defibrillator, or insulin pump – SeniorSafetyAdvice.com recommends that you check with the cardiologist or the manufacturer of the device before installing an induction cook top.
+If your or your senior parent have a pacemaker, implanted defibrillator, or insulin pump – SeniorSafetyAdvice.com recommends that you check with your cardiologist or the manufacturer of the device before installing an induction cook top.

-Does induction cooker cause cancer?
 Dr. Andrew Weil notes that, “Although there may be some question about exposure to electromagnetic fields, overall, induction cooking is very safe.”

 What Appliances Can You Not Use with a Pacemaker?

 While most household appliances are safe to use, some can cause interference if the pacemaker is in close proximity.
 These can include electric blankets, electric razors, and certain types of heaters.